01 Oct 12 MUST SEES IN GEORGIA IF YOU ONLY HAVE 4 DAYS

 The Russia – Georgia Friendship Monument

 Firstly, you’ll pass the most popular stop; the Russia – Georgia Friendship Monument where you can take some great pictures of the view over the mountains.
+It’s quite a controversial gift from the Russians, as the locals believe this is nothing more than painting a pretty political picture that isn’t truly there.
 This spot is especially popular amongst paragliders and base jumpers and is part of a ski resort.

 In the center of the Stephansminda region, you’ll find Gergeti Church.
 But we have to warn you, this famous Church is swamped by tourists, so it’s much better so look at Gergeti from a distance.
 Instead, go a little off road and visit the small Church of Prophet Elias.
 From here, you can see the mountains of very well, equally as the Gergeti chruch.